capossele/SynchroniCityDataMarketplace/doc/user-guide.rst

 Manage Data Offerings
 ------------------------

-Data Offerings are the entities that contain the pricing models and revenue sharing info used to monetize a data source specification.
+Data Offerings are the entities that contain the license, pricing models and revenue sharing info used to monetize a data source specification.
 To list your data offerings, go to *My Stock* section and click on *Offerings*

 .. image:: ./images/user/offering1.png